Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Barbarian

-If you just want to hit things, Barbarians are the class for you.
-They have little depth, mainly gaining more and stronger attacks and smash opponents without regard for consequences.
+If you just like to hit, barbarians are the class for you.
+They have rather little depth, primarily gaining more and stronger attacks and smash enemies without regard for losses.
 Karlach is a barbarian.
 Possible paths are:

 Sorcerer

-Unlike Wizards, Sorcerers have to prepare a list of spells.
-They have “learned” magic through study.
-However, they can prepare different spells each time after a rest and are thus significantly more flexible.
-Gale is a Sorcerer.
+Unlike wizards, sorcerers must prepare a list of spells.
+They have learned magic through study.
+This way, they can prepare different spells each time after a rest and are thus significantly more flexible.
+Gale is a sorcerer.
 The possible schools are:

 • School of Abjuration (A-Tier)